xhochy/xhochy.github.com/_posts/2020-09-08-trimming-down-pyarrow-conda-1-of-x.md

 <br />
 While these aren't the same numbers as with the wheel size, given that this is the total environment and `conda` packages of `pyarrow` are getting more love, they are still very impressive.

-A nice thing is that now reading Parquet files with `pandas` will only set you back 46 MiB of disk space for the additional dependencies instead of the initial 465MiB, a 10x improvement.

 ## Next steps

 While we have some nice improvements in environment size with removing static libraries and trimming down the dependencies, we still are far away from the perfect size.